 Point Reyes National Seashore Association

 The PRNSA California Naturalist training course will introduce you to the unique ecology and natural history of California and the Point Reyes Peninsula in Marin County.
 The course combines curriculum, guest lecturers, field trips and project-based learning focused on the natural world of California.
 Coursework and activities will engage students in the theory and practice of citizen science and direct stewardship.
-Participants earn the University of California’s California Naturalist certificate for attending lectures, field seminars, taking field notes, and completing a Capstone Project.
+Participants earn the University of California’s California Naturalist certificate for attending lectures, field seminars, taking field notes, and completing a stewardship project.

-Course Instructor: Dr. Chris Pincetich works the Point Reyes National Seashore Association, The Oceanic Society, and Sea Turtles Forever as a marine biologist and environmental educator.
+About the Instructor: Dr. Chris Pincetich works for the Point Reyes National Seashore Association, The Oceanic Society, and Sea Turtles Forever as a marine biologist and environmental educator.
 Chris has a doctorate in Environmental Toxicology from the University of California, Davis and a B.S. in Marine Biology from University of California, Santa Cruz.
 His passion for promoting ocean and sea turtle conservation has been shared through speaking engagements ranging from international scientific conferences to elementary school classrooms.